Our Team

 Email: bcody@goatstownetss.ie

-John Toomey, Transition Year, Year Coordinator, Guidance & Learning Support
+John Toomey, Guidance & Learning Support

 John completed his teacher training at the Institute of Education, University London, in 2000.
 In 2009 he completed a Graduate Diploma in Special Educational Needs at UCD.
 He is currently completing a Masters in Guidance Counselling in DCU and will graduate from DCU in 2024.